convexset/meteor-three-way/README.md

 `ThreeWay` is a Meteor package that provides three-way data-binding.
 In particular, database to view model to view.

 Database to view model connectivity is provided by Meteor methods with signatures `function(id, value)`, with "interface transforms" for server-to-client and client-to-server.
 Actually, it is richer than that.
 One may configure fields for data-binding with wild cards and send the data back with meteor methods with signature `function(id, value, param1, param2, ...)`.
 The user is responsible for ensuring the right subscriptions are in place so `ThreeWay` can retrieve records from the local database cache.

+The data binding responds to changes in the DOM.
+So Blaze can generate and change the data binding and things will work.

 Presentation of data is facilitated by "pre-processors" which map values (display-only bindings) and may do DOM manipulation when needed (e.g.: with [Semantic UI dropdowns](http://semantic-ui.com/modules/dropdown.html)).
 This feature allows for great flexibility in displaying data, enabling one to "easily" (and typically declaratively) translate data to display.